msmexplorer/msmexplorer-d3/README.md

 Before You Begin
 ----------------
-Before using MSMExplorer-d3.js, you will need to install MongoDb, pymongo, tornado, Heroku, and their respective requirements.
-MSMBuilder and NetworkX will eventually be needed to generate the graphs, but for now as long as you have a JSON formatted file with directed graph data this web application should work just fine.
+Before using MSMExplorer-d3.js, you will need to install MongoDb, pymongo, tornado, Heroku, MSMBuilder, NetworkX, and their respective requirements.

 Starting up the MSMExplorer-d3 on ``localhost``